Skip to content

 How large is the Cybora Threat Intel network?

-Hundreds of productive customer firewalls as well as several globally distributed honeypot servers on five continents continuously provide telemetry data.
+Hundreds of production customer firewalls and several globally distributed honeypot servers on five continents continuously provide telemetry data.
 This data flows into the Cybora Threat Feed in curated form and is continuously updated.

-Telemetry data is only shared with Cybora after prior agreement with the respective customer.
-In addition, we anonymize the data beforehand before it flows into further analysis and curation.
+Telemetry data is shared with Cybora only after prior agreement with the respective customer.
+We also anonymize the data before it is used for further analysis and curation.